 6. How to view and prove your status to third parties (employers, landlords, etc)

-Please note that until 30th June 2021 you only need to use your EU Passport or ID card to confirm your status and rights in the UK.
+Before 30th June 2021 you only needed to use your EU Passport or ID card to confirm your status and rights in the UK.

 1. Go into your online profile and choose the option “Prove your status to someone”